samtron1412/docs/art/art.md

 - One of my different ways to calm myself and to release stress
     + Maybe it doesn't need too much energy to feel art
-    + My body realease chemical to comfort my mind
+    + My body releases chemicals to calm my mind
 - Helping me aware of my existing in present
     + from the common to the forbidden, the mundane to the sacred, the repugnant to the sublime.